sisundin/Prototyp_Kodtest/README.md

 I, therefore, tried to make the solution as flexible as possible to leave the possibility to try another service.
 That's why I made the server.
 Then I could control the output from the API calls.

 For storage, I used two "firebase-admin" services.
 Cloud Firestore and Storage.
-Cloud Firestore does not support file uploads and to keep the size for the UI infomration down.
-I used Storage for keeping the files.
+Cloud Firestore does not support file uploads and to keep the size for the UI information down.
+I used Storage for storing the files.
 The reason behind the choice to use firebase-admin where the flexibility in API responses makes it easier to reference to other storage methods.